MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/powermeter/software-defined-batteries.md

 ## Simple Age Balancing SDB Algorithm

 The algorithm is called *simple age balancing* because it attempts to balance the battery age.
 The simple age balancing algorithm causes the system to prefer discharging the battery that has aged the least.
 A battery that has accrued lesser cycle counts not only has higher capacity to hold power, but also generally more efficient in delivering the power.
-Thereby prolonging the time system can sustain on batteries.
+Thereby prolonging the time that the system can sustain on batteries.

 *Simple Age Balancing SDB Algorithm*